edivaldolluisb/ClearVueLogBook/stage2_requirements/personas/persona5_template.md

 ## Motivation
 *"Why do they engage with this product or service?"*
+Improve knowledge about eye health and share valuable content with clients.
 Offer the best possible service to your customers and always be up to date with the latest trends.